 The fact that

-undo a book closing: just delete the closing transactions.
+closing: just delete the closing transactions.

 The book closing tool does not delete any accounts or transactions; create any new files; or hide any accounts.